-The Company's Branch in Norway (the "Branch") is subject to income tax at the rate of 23% (2017: 24%) on the tax profits realized in Norway.
+The Company's Branch in Norway (the "Branch") is subject to income tax at the rate of 22% (2018: 22%) on the tax profits realised in Norway.
 The Branch under current legislation may carry forward the balance of tax losses indefinitely in the future.

 Due to tax losses sustained in the year, no tax liability arises on the Company.
-Under current legislation, tax losses may be carried forward and be set off against taxable income of the five succeeding years.
+Under current legislation in Cyprus, tax losses amounts to USD 613,385 may be carried forward and be set off against taxable income of the five succeeding years.
+No deferred tax asset was recognised at it is not certain that these losses will be utilised in the next 5 years.